 You will not want to be waiting for relevant approvals and permits to come through at crucial stages for your startup.

 Once you’ve had the review, you can be assured that there will be no legal nor regulatory issues to delay the progress and development of your business.
 You can implement your business plan with the knowledge of the risks, and with the information on how best to mitigate those risks.

 Incorporate your company

 A private limited company will usually be most appropriate business structure.
-You should incorporate your company early on, once you have started working on your business plan.
+You should incorporate your company at an early stage, once you have started working on your business plan.

 Once the company has been formed, you can start separating the assets and liabilities of the business from your own.

-Your lawyer should advise you on the key features of a private limited company, and if appropriate, alternative business structures.
+Your law firm should advise you on the key features of a private limited company, and if appropriate, alternative business structures.
 The structure of your business is not just a formality, as it will affect your personal liability and taxation.

 Protect your personal assets